dimesoftware/facteur/README.md

 | SMTP                | `dotnet add package Facteur.Smtp`     |
 | SendGrid            | `dotnet add package Facteur.SendGrid` |

+### Compilers

-Next, you should decide which *compiler* to use to generate the body of your email.
+Next, you should decide which **compiler** to use to generate the body of your email.
 The following packages are available:

 | Resolvers | Command                                        |
 | --------- | ---------------------------------------------- |
 | Scriban   | `dotnet add package Facteur.Compilers.Scriban` |

+### Template providers

-You also have a choice in the template providers.
+You also have a choice in the **template providers**.
 Templates can be stored on a regular file drive but it might as well be stored on a blob on Azure.

 | Providers | Command                                           |
 | --------- | ------------------------------------------------- |
 | IO        | `dotnet add package Facteur.TemplateProviders.IO` |

+### Resolvers

-The resolvers are the glue between the storage of templates and the runtime.
+The **resolvers** are the glue between the storage of templates and the runtime.
 Resolvers enable you to map templates to models.

 | Resolvers | Command                                          |
 | --------- | ------------------------------------------------ |
 | View      | `dotnet add package Facteur.Resolvers.ViewModel` |

+### Ancillary packages

 Finally, there are some ancillary packages: